scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

    been given a FWHM of 45 cm\ :sup:`-1`. :label:`fig:model`

-pyPAHdb uses a precomputed matrix of theoretically calculated, highly-over-sampled, PAH emission spectra from version 3.00 of the library of computed spectra.
+pyPAHdb uses a precomputed matrix of theoretically calculated, highly-over-sampled PAH emission spectra from version 3.00 of the library of computed spectra.
 This matrix has been constructed from a collection of "astronomical" PAHs, which include those PAHs that have more than 20 carbon atoms, have no hetero-atom substitutions except